rwbailey00/chimp.py-readme/README.md

 **- give user menu option to select various levels (10)** added menu to choose what level of difficulty

-    - easy - like it is
+**    - easy - like it is**
-    -
+    - added
-    - medium - monkey moves around the edges
+**    - medium - monkey moves around the edges**
-    -
+    - added
-  **- harder - monkey moves randomly around the edges (5)** on menu choice by not available
+  **- harder - monkey moves randomly around the edges (5)** on menu choice but not available

-  **- hardest - monkey moves randomly in any direction (10)** on menu choice by not available
+  **- hardest - monkey moves randomly in any direction (10)** on menu choice but not available

   **- insane - allow multiple monkeys (10)**
 on menu and adds multiple monkeys/animals